conmaol/gadelica/grammar/nouns/grammatical-dependents/modifiers/prepositions.md

 A noun can have one or more prepositions as modifiers.

+### Common nouns

-For example, *common nouns* can be modified by prepositions (which themselves take other nouns as their complements):
+Common nouns can be modified by prepositions (which usually themselves take other nouns as their complements):

 > `B’ e Cumhal a b’ ainm air aon de na daoine seo.` ‘It was Cumhal that was the name of one of these men.’
 >